hithuv/DocuMentor/README.md

 The backend requires an API key from [Groq](https://groq.com/) to access the LLM.

 1. Navigate to the `backend` directory: `cd ../backend`
-2. Create a copy of the example environment file: `cp .env.example .env`
+2. Create an environment file: `touch .env`
 3. Open the new `.env` file and add your Groq API key:
     ```.env
     GROQ_API_KEY=gsk_YourSecretKeyFromGroqHere